blues/app-accelerators/15-greenhouse-monitor/README.md

 The event has these properties:

 * `alert`: Describes the overall alert level.
 This is the combined alert level of all of the sensors.
-Values are `warning`, `critical` or not present, meaning no alert, such as when a previous alert condition has been cleared.
+Values are `warning`, `critical` or not present, meaning no alert, which happens when sensor readings return to normal.

-* `alert_seq`: Distinguishes between the start of an alert, when an alert is ongoing and when an alert has been cleared because the values have returned to normal.
+* `alert_seq`: Distinguishes between the start of an alert, an ongoing alert, and when an alert has been cleared.
+The property has these values:

-  * `first`: this is set when an alert condition is first detected.
+  * `first`: This is set when the first alert event is sent.
 The event is sent immediately.

-  * `ongoing`: this is set when the alert condition is still present and the alert is ongoing.
-The event is sent every `report_mins` as long as the alert condition is still present.
+  * `ongoing`: This is set when the alert condition is still present and the alert is ongoing.
+An event is sent every `report_mins` minutes for as long as the alert condition is still present.

-  * `cleared`: this is set when the alert condition is no longer present and the alert is cleared.
+  * `cleared`: This is set when the alert condition is no longer present and the alert is cleared.
 The event is sent immediately at the end of the alert.

- * `status`: describes the status of the sensor value:
+ * `status`: Describes the status of a sensor value:

-   * `ok`: the sensor value is in normal range, that is, above any configured low threshold and lower than any configured high threshold.
+   * `ok`: The sensor value is in normal range, that is, above any configured low threshold and lower than any configured high threshold.

-   * `low`: the value is too low.
+   * `low`: The sensor value is too low.

-   * `high`: the value is too high.
+   * `high`: The sensor value is too high.

 >**Note**: The `alert_seq` field makes it easy to detect when an alert starts and stops.
-You can use this to send external notifications when an alert is detected and when it is cleared, as well as providing reminders that the alert is ongoing.
+You can use this to send external notifications immediately when an alert is detected and when it is cleared.
+Events with `alert_seq` set to `ongoing` provide periodic reminders that the alert is still ongoing.

 ### Soil Moisture and Light Level

-The `soil_moisture` and `light_level` are scalar readings that provide an indication about soil moisture and the amount of light, with more moisture and more light resulting is higher values, and less moisture and less light resulting in lower values.
-We suggest you use the app in the greenhouse for a few days, and use the monitoring data to determine the normal ranges for these values.
+The `soil_moisture` and `light_level` are scalar readings that correlate to the amount of moisture in the soil and the amount of light, with more moisture and more light resulting is higher values, and less moisture and less light resulting in lower values.
+We suggest you use the app in the greenhouse for a few days, and use the monitoring data send to `greenhouse.qo` to determine the normal ranges for these values.
 You can then set the environment variables `soil_moisture_normal_low` etc.. to reflect the expected normal range of values.

 ## Blues Community